Skip to main content

 Configuration

 You can use OPENID4VCI_DRAFT13 out-of-the-box to issue EUDI credentials.
-Just be sure to provide the needed encryption keys, described in the configuration override docs.
+Just be sure to provide the needed encryption keys, described in the configuration docs.

 Multiple instances